jbadenho/student_scrips_temp/README.md

 # WTC_Scripts
-Some scripts I wrote to help me get through the reviews process quicker.
+Some scripts wroten to help get through the reviews process quicker.

 # Do_review script 0.1
 __Setup:__